R2Northstar/VerifiedMods/README.md

 *[WORKING DOCUMENT]*

-* What's this repo?
+This repository lists all mods that have been manually verified by the community, and as such can be downloaded automatically by Northstar clients.

+This verified mods enables players to join servers that require custom content such as new maps or new gamemodes.

+Verified mods are listed in the present `mods.json` file, using following format:
-* How is this used in Northstar?
+* Key is mod's name (contained in its `mod.json` manifest's "Name" key);
-* Architecture of mods.json
+* Body holds two fields:
+  * "DependencyPrefix" contains the string that allows Northstar to retrieve mods on Thunderstore;
+  * "Versions" contains a list of version (for the current mod) that have been verified.

-### How to submit a mod for verification
+## How to submit a mod for verification

-* Ensure your mod is valid candidate to verification (is client-side required)
+Before starting to submit your mod for verification, please ensure that it is a valid candidate to mod verification!
+Only mods required by a server to be client-side can be verified.

+*Good examples:*
-* Respects defined criteria:
+* Maps;
-  * does not embed malicious code
-  * follows semantic versioning
+* Gamemodes.

-  * source code is publicly available (link is on Thunderstore page)
-  * is automatically uploaded to Thunderstore
-* Only then can you submit a PR
-  * add mod entry to JSON file for new mods, or add version entry
-  * don't forget checksum in any case
-  * we'll review your PR ASAP
+*Bad examples:*
+* Skins (only required client-side).

+##### Note before you start

 To avoid preventing users connecting to your server requiring a mod that's not been verified yet, we recommand you to update your mod following these steps (let's consider that your server requires a mod with version v0.1.0):
 1. Publish the new version of your mod (v0.2.0 for instance) on Thunderstore;